SxtBox/Vod_Live_Stream_Secure/README.md

 Vod Stream Secure

     Vod Streams Player With Hidden Real URL
-    Play from /your server path/
+    Play from /your server path/ or from external url's

 # NOTE
     THIS METHOD IS NOT 100% SAFE, THERE ARE MANY WAYS TO MAKE STREAMS EXTRACTOR BUT THIS COVERS 85% INSURANCE